 Our journey started off as pleasantly chaotic (well, so chaotic that I don’t know if I’d call it pleasant at times).
 The plane was full and as soon as we landed on Italian soil, we found ourselves in the middle of a perpetual crowd.
 Therefore, I was delighted that we had booked a small hostel on the outskirts of the city and not a popular tourist hotel in the busy center.
-It wasn’t too luxurious, hot water wasn’t always available, but it was quiet.
-No better way to recover from all the crowds!
+It wasn’t too luxurious and hot water wasn’t always available.
+But it was quiet!
+No better way to recover from all the crowds.

 Want to travel around in Italy by train?
 Book your tickets here!

 Selfie sticks and sunglasses in Rome

 The Colosseum was at the top of our list of activities.
 Following Tripadvisor’s recommendation, we went quite early to avoid waiting times.
 From a budgetary and practical point of view, the metro proved to be the most economical means of transport.
 It was also a more eco-friendly way to commute, so this became our preferred mode of transport in Rome.